 That’s not to say it was an easy road.
-Dr. Milland was intimidated by the prospect of going into such a competitive field.
+Dr. Milland was intimidated by the prospect of pursuing one of the most competitive medical specialties.
 And being from California, he was also a bit nervous about his residency program’s unfamiliar location at first.

 “Once I attended the interview, got to meet the attendings, saw the hospital, and saw the area, I fell in love with it,” Dr. Milland enthuses.

-Gaining exposure to different fields during clinical training has a way of revealing which specialty is right for you.
-Some students find the career they’ve always envisioned might not be the best choice.
-Others double down on their intended specialty, which was the case for Dr. Matthew Dawdy once he began orthopaedic rotations.
+Gaining exposure to different fields during clinical training has a way of revealing which medical specialty is right for you.
+Some students find out the field they once had their sights set on isn’t the right fit.
+Others find validation in their intended specialty, which was the case for Dr. Matthew Dawdy once he began orthopedic rotations.

-“Everything pointed to orthopaedics for me,” the former athlete says.
-“I like being in the [operating room] OR, and the field generally attracts people who are interested in active lifestyles.”
+“Everything pointed to orthopedics for me,” the former athlete from Canada says.
+“I like being in the [operating room], and the field generally attracts people who are interested in active lifestyles.”

 "Everything pointed to orthopaedics for me."

-Orthopaedic surgery residencies are competitive in the US, but even more so in Canada.
+Orthopedic surgery is considered one of the most competitive residencies in the US, but even more so in Canada.
 Despite the limited number of residencies, Dr. Dawdy was prepared to do everything he could to secure one.
 He focused on his studies and secured elective rotations in Canada to help establish relationships.

-3. Finding joy in helping rebuild patients’ lives
+3. Helping rebuild patients’ lives through plastic surgery

 “I knew that this was a far-reaching goal,” he admits.
 “I was nervous about it.
 However, now that I’ve accomplished it, it’s just the most amazing feeling.”